stmilne/icds_docs/docs/accounts/managing-storage.md

 ## Group storage

-Group storage access is controlled by membership in collab groups.
+Group storage access is controlled by membership in the corresponding collab group.
-Each account owner has a collab group, which has access to their group directory.
-To add and remove users from a collab group, the group owner must send a request to <icds@psu.edu>.
+To add and remove users from a collab group, the group owner can send a request to <icds@psu.edu>.

 To customize group storage permissions, such as creating multiple collab groups or changing subdirectory permissions,